 Method: Rub the butter and fat into the flour, add the sugar, almonds, and spices.
 Dissolve the soda in a little warm water; beat the eggs, add the dissolved soda and wine to them, mix with the flour and knead well.
 Roll out thinly, stamp into small rounds, and bake gently until crisp.

 The Old Dutch people put a small piece of citron preserve in the center of each cake.
 Sufficient for 3 cakes.
-Seasonable at any time.
+This Dutch dessert recipe is seasonable at any time.
 A classic South African recipe for teacakes.
 Enoy een koekje bij de koffie!

 1 cup sugar, 1 egg, 1-1/2 cups sour milk, 1 teaspoon baking soda, 1/4 teaspoon baking powder, 1 tablespoon butter, 1-1/2 cups graham flour, 1-1/2 cups white flour, 1 cup chopped dates, 1 cup chopped nuts.
 Bake for one hour in moderate oven in long narrow pan —Mrs. Wiley